 Welcome to the Swillburg Neighborhood!
 We are a small, vibrant, close-knit community of city neighbors who enjoy all that Rochester, NY has to offer.

 Swillburg residents take pride in our historic homes, community gardens, and neighborhood events.
-We love and support our local businesses and take advantage of our proximity to Rochester’s numerous cultural and natural resources.
+We love our local businesses and take advantage of our proximity to Rochester’s numerous cultural and natural resources.

 Through thick and thin, our beloved Cinema Theater on the corner of Clinton and Goodman has kept its lights on.